Auguste-Michel Colle

 From 1903, Colle exhibited at various salons, including at the Paris Salon de la Société Nationale in 1903; the Decorative Art Exhibition of Nancy (organized in the Salle Poirel) in 1904, the Nancy Salon (1905, 1906 & 1907 and possibly other years), the Salon des Tuileries and the Salon des Indépendants, winning a medal at the Salon des Artistes Français in 1921.
 In 1919 and 1920, he painted cartoons for stained glass windows in Strasbourg Cathedral.
 He continued to exhibit at Salons in France and in the Hague through the 1930s.
-In 1932, he was presented with the French Legion Of Honour,.
+In 1932, he was presented with the French Legion Of Honour.
 In 1935, he showed two pictures at the Salon des Indépendants in Paris, one of which ("Notre-Dame d’Afrique") was painted on a trip to Algeria, above the town of Bologhine.
 After 1940, Colle had settled permanently in the village of Kervalet, near Batz-sur-Mer.

+There was a significant sale of Colle pictures at Ader, Paris, with 18 works auctioned on Feb 4, 2011.

-An interesting note in Colle's life can be found in an important letter he received from Claude Monet, sold at auction in 2022.
+An interesting note in Colle's life can be found in an important letter he received from Claude Monet in 1906, sold at auction in 2022.
 Colle was clearly a fan of Monet and his work, and in the letter Monet asks him to be patient regarding arrangements to visit his studio in Giverny, and closes with an admonition to avoid using the term "impressionist":

 "I have perfectly received your two letters but, being very busy, have been unable to reply sooner.
 The matter about which you ask me is quite serious and delicate.
 I surely do not want to refuse, and only pray you to tell me beforehand when you would like to come for, if I should be at work, it would impossible for me to receive you.
 I would therefore have to decide the day and time…P.S.
 You seem to singularly stick to this title of ‘impressionist’, which does not mean much and has made people tell so much nonsense."